 "Many American families continue to struggle to make ends meet, put food on the table and pay for healthcare - but LGBT families face an additional barrier to securing affordable health insurance coverage," said HRC President Joe Solmonese.
 "This legislation would remove that added tax burden, which can be as much as $2,200 per year, as well as the penalty imposed on fair-minded employers who provide equal benefits to their LGBT employees."

-The number of major companies providing family benefits for domestic partners increases each year.
-In fact, nearly 60% of Fortune 500 companies offer these benefits as a matter of fundamental fairness.
-That is why a coalition of top employers like Dow, Corning, Chubb, IBM, Microsoft, Nike, and dozens more support ending the taxation of health benefits, and endorse the Tax Parity for Health Plan Beneficiaries Act.
+Increasingly, major employers are providing family benefits for domestic partners.
+In fact, nearly 60% of Fortune 500 companies provide these benefits.
+That is why a coalition of top employers like Dow, Corning, Chubb, IBM, MassMutual, Microsoft and dozens more support ending the taxation of these benefits, and endorse the Tax Parity for Health Plan Beneficiaries Act.
 To see a full listing of businesses who have publicly stated their support for this legislation, go to: http://www.hrc.org/issues/workplace/benefits/business-coalition-benefits-tax-equity.htm

 Decisions about employee benefits have a significant impact on an employer's ability to compete.
 Those that recognize the value of equality for all employees have seen a real impact in their ability to draw top talent.